Nose Piercing Bumps - Causes & Treatments Guide

 There’s a reason your piercer should stress the importance of washing your hands carefully before you even think about touching your nose piercing.
 It can seriously mess your face up if you don’t.

 Dirty hands can be harboring all types of bacteria.
-Those bacteria can cause infections and infections can lead to these nasty-looking nose bumps.
+Those bacteria can cause nasty nose piercing infections, and these infections can lead to various forms of unsightly bumps next to your nose piercing, on your piercing, or even inside the flesh.

 So do yourself a favor and make sure you wash your hands really well before you touch your new nose piercing at all.